-To detect chromothripsis-like patterns (CTLPs) the algorithm described in 34 was applied to identify clustering of copy number changes in the genome.
+To detect CTLPs the algorithm described in was applied to identify clustering of copy number changes in the genome.
 Default settings were used except for the parameter of Log2 signal value difference between two adjacent segments (set to 0.2).
-CTLP samples were determined by the evidence of the copy number switching its status at least 12 times (SwitchNo \geq 12) and Log10 of likelihood ratio greater than 8 (Log10 LR \geq 8) within a single chromosome.
+CTLP samples were determined by the evidence of the copy number switching its status at least 12 times (Switch-No $\geq$ 12) and Log10 of likelihood ratio >8 (Log10 LR $\geq$ 8) within a single chromosome.